Dr. Pepper Baked Beans

 How to make Dr. Pepper beans:

-Grab a skillet (I like to use cast iron for baked beans) and cook some chopped bacon until it crisps up, then transfer the bacon to a paper towel to drain.
+Grab a skillet (I like to use cast iron for baked beans, as well as orange glazed chicken) and cook some chopped bacon until it crisps up, then transfer the bacon to a paper towel to drain.

 Use some of the bacon drippings to cook chopped onion, and then a little garlic.